 not playing for real money and/or prizes.
 This is for entertainment

 OVERVIEW OF GAMEPLAY: Two players roll dice to uncover clues that lead to the identity of a person, place or thing.
-Correctly identify the subject of a puzzle to rack up money in the Lucky 7 game.
-After two main games and two Lucky 7 games, the player who wins more money in Lucky 7 wins the match and becomes champion.
+Correctly identify the subject of a puzzle to rack up money in the Big 6 and Lucky 7 bonus games.

 MAIN GAME: A round of On A Roll starts with a name game to determine who wins control of the dice.